fquerdasi/website/content/post/pp-quant/index.md

 ![png](ousd_2223_summary.png)

-I then exported the data to R to Excel to create visualizations similar to the following charts (these are included in the example report linked above).
+I then exported the data from R to Excel to create visualizations similar to the following charts (these are included in the example report linked above).
 I used sparklines in Excel to identify interesting trends across sites.
 I found that, as shown in the chart below, students at high schools seemed to be enrolled in afterschool programs at a higher rate than students in elementary or middle schools.

 ![png](ousd_2223_enrollmentsite.png)